suculent/thinx-device-api/README.md

 * API runs on HTTP port 7442 (possibly HTTPS 7441)
 * Admin runs on HTTP/HTTPS port (80/443)

-## Database Schema
+## Installation

-* managed_devices: all devices
-* managed_users: each user owns several api_keys and repositories that may be linked to one or more devices
-* managed_logs: audit logs by owner
-* managed_builds: unused, will store build logs, states and results. possibly pre & post-build tasks as builds will be organized by owner id/hash
+Ree RTM.md for all details.

 ## Endpoints (deprecated)

-See code and tests.
+See 03-test.sh.
 There is no point of maintaining documentation for this at current stage of development and user base zero.